Pidee/pidee/README.md

 We wanted to make a cheap-as-possible, robust and readily available human interface for everyone.

 Almost anything can be done with the Raspberry Pi GPIO.
-But again and again, we find ourselves wishing there was a switch, a button or a light to blink attached.
+But again and again, we find ourselves wishing we had to hand a switch, a button or a light to blink.
 This could save you plugging in a monitor, bringing a keyboard, opening up a terminal or going hunting for the IP address.

 You may be creating an installation with hunderds of Raspberry Pis and need to give them all a unique ID.
 Or you may need to boot a different program when you use your Raspberry Pi in a greenhouse to when you use it in school.
 Or you might want to enable a debug mode.
 Or maybe you just want a button to shutdown a Raspberry Pi cleanly?
 Oh wait... of course you do that anyway!